huddle-brasil/emotion-classifier/README.md

  - Access key

 ## Discord
-To get text messages sent by "Discord", we have create and use Discord bot
+To get text messages sent by "Discord", we have to create and use Discord bot
     Doc: https://discordapp.com/developers/docs/topics/oauth2#bots

 ## Server in production
-This app uses Heroku as server to run in production.
+This app uses Heroku as a server to run in production.
     Doc: https://devcenter.heroku.com/articles/getting-started-with-nodejs